cfis/ibmpc/docs/index.md

 After all these years, she still had the machine - boxed away in the garage.
 So I recently pulled it out, set it up, and amazingly it booted right up.
 I forgot how noisy it was!
 And so primitive - no command history, no command completion, no copy/paste, etc. But at least it had a 10MB hard drive - added a few years later - which makes it a lot easier to use that with a single 5.25 inch floppy drive.

 It took me a few minutes to remember how to navigate the machine and refamiliarize myself with the programs of the time (Norton Commander, Fastwire II, etc).
-After a bit of poking around I found one of the books on the harddrive and couple more on 5 1/4 floppy drives.
+After a bit of poking around I found one of the books on the hard drive and a couple more on 5 1/4 floppy drives.
 The books were written using a word processor called [Leading Edge](https://en.wikipedia.org/wiki/Leading_Edge_Products), which was pretty great for the time but eventually got annihilated by [WordStar](https://en.wikipedia.org/wiki/WordStar) and then [WordPerfect](https://en.wikipedia.org/wiki/WordPerfect).

 Now that I found what I was looking for, how should I copy the files from the IBM PC to my laptop.
 My laptop is a Thinkpad that dual boots Windows 11 and Fedora 43.
 Either operating system will work.